mialkin/docs/readme.md

 ## Knowledge map

-Covers topics which I am familiar with.
+Covers the topics that I am familiar with.

 [Knowedge map](map.svg)